publiccodenet/jitsi-community/README.md

 ### Update the Nginx configuration

-Nginx configuration add the following to your Nginx configuration for the Jitsi Meet site.
+Add the following to your Nginx configuration for the Jitsi Meet site.
-The file is located in /etc/nginx/sites-available and is probably named `_<your site address>_.conf`.
+The file is located in `/etc/nginx/sites-available` and is probably named `_<your site address>_.conf`.

 Add the following before the first `server` block: